OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 October 2015.md

 - Changing clothing, lifestyle, habits, and detaching from popular culture can realign one's **frequency**
 - Outward changes reflect internal values like **self-respect** and consideration
 - Becoming a better **antenna** aligns one with a reality that already exists elsewhere
+- Modeling oneself on admired values and people reinforces reality shift.

 ---

 ## Books, Research, and Cultural Commentary